 - Guide 1: How to Remove LiveConverterSearch Redirect from Windows.

-- Guide 2: Get rid of LiveConverterSearch Redirect from Mac OS X.
+- Guide 2: Get rid of LiveConverterSearch Redirect on Mac OS X.

-- Guide 3: Remove LiveConverterSearch Redirect from Google Chrome.
+- Guide 3: Remove LiveConverterSearch Redirect in Google Chrome.

 - Guide 4: Erase LiveConverterSearch Redirect from Mozilla Firefox.